5roop/task6_speech/README.md

 As agreed a new training was started.
 Beforehand I joined the original data and the splits we performed yesterday and saved the dataset to `15_new_DS.csv`.

 I noticed the hard drive was completely full again, but thankfully I still had time before the model started training.
 I cleaned old checkpoints and secured 15GB for my work.

+# Addendum 2021-12-20T09:30:07

+As it turned out the fault for the disk filling up was entirely mine.
+With Nikola's help I purged the `/tmp/` folder of all my files and indeed liberated an enormous chunk of the disk space.

+The training was started anew.

+Probably we will meet with Danijel Korzinek today at 14LT, with an internal pre-meeting with Nikola at 13:15LT.